British Commonwealth Air Training Plan: Host to independent Royal Air Force training units

+Australia's role

+The British Commonwealth Air Training Plan is referred to as the Empire Air Training Scheme in Australia.

-Prior to the inception of the Empire Air Training Scheme (as it was commonly known in Australia), the RAAF trained only about 50 pilots per year.
-Under the Air Training Agreement, Australia undertook to provide 28,000 aircrew over three years, representing 36% of the total number trained by the BCATP.
+Prior to the war, the RAAF trained only about 50 pilots per year.
+Under the BCATP, Australia undertook to provide 28,000 aircrew over three years, representing 36% of the total number trained by the BCATP.
 By 1945, more than 37,500 Australian aircrew had been trained in Australia; a majority of these, over 27,300, had also graduated from schools in Australia.

 During 1940, Royal Australian Air Force (RAAF) schools were established across Australia to support EATS in Initial Training, Elementary Flying Training, Service Flying Training, Air Navigation, Air Observer, Bombing and Gunnery and Wireless Air Gunnery.
 The first flying course started on 29 April 1940.
 Keith Chisholm (who later became an ace and served with No. 452 Squadron RAAF over Europe and the Pacific) was the first Australian to be trained under EATS.

 For a period, most RAAF aircrews received advanced training in Canada.
 During mid-1940, however, some RAAF trainees began to receive advanced training at RAF facilities in Southern Rhodesia.